With the combination of a small number of people + software + servers and robots

-Lately, I've been hearing a lot of "that's our culture" and "that's the way we do things" within the company.
+Lately, I have been hearing a lot of "that's the way our culture is" or "that's the way we're going to do it" within the company.

-I'm an engineer, but directing and complaining about design is commonplace, as is creating surprises in the event management department, advising on pricing strategies, participating in marketing events, and commenting on profit margins.
+I'm an engineer, but it's normal for me to direct, to comment on design, to create surprises in the event management department, to advise on pricing strategies, to attend marketing events, and to comment on profit margins.

-A company is certainly defined by law, but it is a vessel, so it can be run in any direction.
+While a company is certainly defined by law, it is a vessel and can be run in any direction.

-When I thought about what kind of existence a company should have in that kind of freedom, I remembered something written in the book "The Philosophy of Guinness" about a company that makes black beer.
+When I thought about what a company should be like with that kind of freedom, I suddenly remembered what was written in the book "The Philosophy of Guinness," about a company that makes black beer.

-A company must be evaluated by the culture it creates.
+A company must be valued by the culture it creates.

 Yes, culture.
-Culture is "that which promotes growth" and means "the behaviors and ideas inspired by it".
+Culture means "that which promotes growth" and "the behaviors and ideas inspired by it.

-How noble and high-minded a company is does not appear in its commercials, much less in the mascot it adopts or the slogan it runs on.
+How noble and high-minded a company is does not appear in its commercials, much less in its adopted mascot or slogan.

-The most important indicator is what kind of life the people there are willing to live.
+The most important indicator is what kind of life the people belonging to it are willing to live.

 I feel that this has borne some fruit.